MAIF/otoroshi/manual/src/main/paradox/topics/clustering.md

 ```

 @@@ warning
-You have to set full/same the cluster configuration on any instance (worker/leader) with only names and mode changed for each instance.
+You **must** have the same cluster configuration on every Otoroshi instance (worker/leader) with only names and mode changed for each instance.
+Some things in leader/worker are computed using configuration of their counterpart worker/leader.
 @@@

 ## Cluster UI